Borovany

 Borovany (Forbes) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
 It has about 4,200 inhabitants.
+The town is located near the Stropnice River.

 Trocnov, today a part of Borovany, is known as the birthplace of one of the most notable people of Czech history, general Jan Žižka.
+The locality of the original Trocnov hamlet is protected as a national cultural monument.

 Administrative division

 Borovany consists of seven municipal parts (in brackets population according to the 2021 census):